OpenSmallworld/k8s-tools/README.md

 #### Usage

+**Note**: It is important to run the bundle script from the deployment node, or a node which has docker and Kubernetes installed.

 In general, later versions of the script are backwards compatible with earlier versions, i.e. v526 can be used with GSS 5.2.2.
 The exception to this is v521/GSS 5.2.1.